-Whether one prefers spending the day trawling through designer outlets, enjoying a cold beer by the river, trying some exotic culinary delicacies or hitting the beach, there really is something to suit every taste.
+New arrivals in Perth will find that the city has a lot to offer in terms of lifestyle and shopping.
+Whether expats prefer browsing designer outlets, enjoying a cold beer by the river, trying some culinary delicacies, or hitting the beach, there is something to suit every taste.

 Shopping in Perth

 Perth has a wide range of shopping opportunities.
 Expats can find everything from shopping villages and sprawling malls to quaint weekly craft markets and independent boutiques.
 The Hay Street Mall and the Murray Street Mall run parallel to one another in the city centre, and together they house more than 900 shops.

 Visiting local markets in Perth is also a pleasant experience.
 Shoppers will find that many successful small businesses begin their journey showcasing items at one of Western Australia’s marketplaces.
 Most suburbs have their own farmer's markets, where residents can purchase fresh produce throughout the year.

 Perth is home to a large number of pubs and nightclubs that cater to a variety of tastes.
 As the main nightlife district in the city, Northbridge has a great atmosphere on weekends.
 Joondalup, Scarborough and Fremantle also have a selection of party venues.

 Whether newcomers are after an elegant dining experience overlooking the river, tasting locally crafted wines, or eating humble fish and chips while watching the sun go down, Perth has it covered.
 The city’s vibrant multiculturalism is evident in its culinary offering.
 Naturally, seafood plays a major role too.
 Expats looking for a taste of home will be sure to find a range of international cuisines, including Indian, Chinese, Malaysian, Ethiopian, Jamaican, French and Italian.
 The favourable climate allows for al fresco dining and it's common to see people congregating outside bars after work.